 However, amongst all this devastation there are some wins.
 If there is some good to come from this crisis, it maybe that we are seeing the way drones are used evolve rapidly and their impact on saving lives.

-From the initial outbreak of COVID-19 in China, Medtech companies began rolling out drones to help fight the spread, and provide services and care to those quarantined or practicing social distancing.
+From the initial outbreak of COVID-19 in China, Medtech companies began rolling out drones to help fight the spread and provide services and care to those quarantined or practising social distancing.

 Using drones has facilitated the transport of medical and other supplies between hospital facilities, eliminating the need for human travel to help contain the virus spread.
 Early in February, a drone with a payload of medical testing supplies took off from the People’s Hospital of Xinchang County, Zhejiang Province and flew to the Chinese Center for Disease Control and Prevention located 3 km away.
 As a result, a journey that would have taken 20 minutes by ground transport took only 6, cutting delivery time by more than half.

 Drones originally designed to spray pesticides for agricultural applications have been adapted to spray disinfecting chemicals throughout public spaces and on epidemic prevention vehicles travelling between impacted areas.
 Depending on the application, drone spraying has been proven to be up to fifty times more efficient than hand spraying.

 Delivery of items has always been challenging in parts of China, thanks to difficult landscapes and the remoteness of some communities.
 In some of China’s semi-isolated islands, routine grocery deliveries typically required three modes of transport – Shipping, ferrying and foot.
 When counter-virus measures suspended the ferry service, the trip turned into a 3-hour marathon.
 In just a few days, several drone delivery corridors were put in place replacing 3 hours, with a 2 km flight that could be completed in just 10 minutes.